Kristine & I met in Coronado at an event I was speaking at. I liked her right away.

 + bath w/ eucalyptus & essential oils

 In addition to the 4 listed, getting “upright” can help majorly.
-Standing, walking, slow dancing ( wink, wink Michael Bosstick! ), & squatting, all allow gravity to help move the baby down.
+Standing, walking, slow dancing ( wink, wink Michael Bosstick! ), squatting, pelvic floor exercises, & all labor position you can think of, all allow gravity to help move the baby down.
+I think there is a birthing class for that.
+Check any birthing center that’s close in your area.
 Obviously when the time comes you can opt for the good ol’ epidural too, just be sure you consult your doctor.
 The timing of it, specifically- because if you take it too early it can become incredibly counter productive. ( Just trust me here! )

 ♡ Stretch your Vagina: